Find Affordable College Courses

 41 Yearly Graduations

 University of Florida-Online comes in at #14 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Each year, around 4,400 students seeking various degrees attend the university.
-The community health and preventive medicine program at University of Florida-Online awarded 41 bachelor's degrees during the 2020-2021 school year.
-About 85% of this group were women, and 46% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 41 people received their bachelor's degree in community health and preventive medicine from UF Online.
+About 94% of this group were women, and 34% were students from an underrepresented racial-ethnic group.

 #15